michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 12. And Zakaria trembled when he saw him, and fear fell upon him.

-13. And the angel said to him, Fear not, Zakaria, for thy prayer is heard, and thy wife Elishaba shall bear thee a son, and thou shalt call his name Juchanon.Pronounced, Yu'hanan.
+13. And the angel said to him, Fear not, Zakaria, for thy prayer is heard, and thy wife Elishaba shall bear thee a son, and thou shalt call his name Juchanon.

 14. And to thee shall be joy and exultation, and many shall rejoice in his birth:

-15. for he shall be great before the Lord, and wine and strong liquorShak'ra. shall he not drink, and with the Spirit of Holiness shall he be filled, from the womb of his mother.
+15. for he shall be great before the Lord, and wine and strong liquor

 16. And many of the sons of Isroel shall he convert to the Lord their Aloha.